-This policy aims to summarise Moving On's commitment to promoting the welfare of children and young people through the prevention and detection of abuse and harm by:
+This policy aims to summarise Moving On's commitment to promoting the welfare of young person and young people through the prevention and detection of abuse and harm by:

-- Protecting children/young people from neglect and maltreatment. - Preventing the impairment of children's health or development. - Ensuring children/young people are protected from suffering, or at risk of suffering significant harm.
+- Protecting young person/young people from neglect and maltreatment. - Preventing the impairment of young person's health or development. - Ensuring young person/young people are protected from suffering, or at risk of suffering significant harm.

-Everyone, whether Trustees, core staff, agency staff, staff on placement or temporary contracts, volunteers or contractors are required to adopt the highest practical standards and take reasonable steps to ensure that every child or young person with whom s/he works or has contact with, is able to be emotionally and physically safe.
+Everyone, whether Trustees, core staff, agency staff, staff on placement or temporary contracts, volunteers or contractors are required to adopt the highest practical standards and take reasonable steps to ensure that every young person or young person with whom s/he works or has contact with, is able to be emotionally and physically safe.